 There is an art to following up with converted customers.
 Too many emails can cause irritation and spam complaints.
 Too few or no follow-up at all is a missed opportunity.
 Discover your right mix through constant testing and iteration of frequency, quantity, and content.

-Dividing your website into seven zones can help focus your attention away from the vast universe of your website and towards smaller, important targets.
+Dividing your website into seven Stuck Zone™ areas can help focus your attention away from the vast universe of your strategic website optimization and towards smaller, important targets.

 Begin with one page, one line of content, or one headline and A/B test variations.
 Limiting your testing to one thing eliminates the chance of making a conclusion based upon bad data and false results.
 If there are too many variables, how can you confidently say a particular headline works better when you also changed the navigation structure and page design?
 Start small, test thoroughly, and act on the results.